 AAI offers an Introductory Course for scientists new to the discipline or those seeking to enhance their general biology or science training, and an Advanced Course for those who already have a firm understanding of the principles of immunology and want to understand the latest developments in the field.

 Helen S. Goodridge and Wayne Yokoyama have directed the Introductory and Advanced courses, respectively, since 2019, including the first virtual courses in 2020, at the beginning of the COVID-19 pandemic.
-We spoke to them about what to expect this year.
+We spoke to them about what to expect in the summer.

 Helen S. Goodridge, Ph.D., director of the Introductory Course: